17cupsofcoffee/tetra-www/src/faq.md

 If your OpenGL version is 3.2 or higher and you're still getting a black screen, that may indicate a bug - I currently only have access to a Windows machine with a reasonably modern graphics card, so it's not outside the realms of possibility that something that works for me might be broken for others!
 Please submit an issue, and I'll try to fix it and release a patch version.

+### Does Tetra support drawing custom meshes?

+Yes - this frequently requested feature was added in version 0.5.4, in the form of the `Mesh` API.

-### Does Tetra support drawing primitive shapes/meshes?
+### Does Tetra support drawing primitive shapes?

-Not currently - there is an [open issue](https://github.com/17cupsofcoffee/tetra/issues/103) to implement this, but it will require some refactoring of the renderer.
+Tetra doesn't currently have built-in support for drawing primitives, but there is an [open issue](https://github.com/17cupsofcoffee/tetra/issues/103) to add it.

+In the meantime, you can use via the `Mesh` API to implement this functionality yourself if your game requires it.
+Crates like [`lyon`](https://github.com/nical/lyon) can be used to generate vertex data from shapes, and then this can be fed into a `Mesh` to render it.

-If you just want to draw simple rectangles, you can work around this by [creating a solid colored `Texture`](https://docs.rs/tetra/0.5/tetra/graphics/struct.Texture.html#method.from_rgba) and then drawing that.
+If that's too complicated and you just want to draw simple rectangles, you could also [create a solid colored `Texture`](https://docs.rs/tetra/0.5/tetra/graphics/struct.Texture.html#method.from_rgba) and then draw that.
 If you create a 1x1 solid white texture, you can use the `scale` and `color` `DrawParams` to draw multiple rectangles of varying sizes/colors/transparencies in a single draw call.

 ## Performance